martdegraaf/martdegraaf.github.io/src/blog/content/posts/2026-workflows/index.md

 }
 ```

+This post was made using this workflow and i can tell you it works great!
+After creating the post I also wanted to be up to date with hugo and my theme.
+So I Updated Hugo to the latest version and my theme to the latest version as well, this took me longer than expected but now everything is up to date.

+I have many uncommitted open changes in this repository because i tend to expiriment a lot with new ideas.
+I fixed some issues with the latest hugo version locally but did not commit these changes, it took me **2 hours** to debug and find out what was wrong.
+The lesson for me is to commit things more quickly and make PR's small.
+Updating a theme should be a seperate pull request if you would be normally working in a team.
+Why would I do this differently for my own blog?

 ### Blocking YouTube

 We have kids at home.
 And they love YouTube.
 But I tell them the so-called 'Shorts' are videos that make them dumb.
 So to help them focus on better content I have blocked YouTube  on our home network using AdGuard within home assistant.
 This helped us as parents to have more control over what content our kids can access.